gmhafiz/go8/README.md

     source ~/.profile

 So we first run a program that downloads all necessary tools for this kit to work.
-It also initializes various settings file including database credentials in `.env` and `sqlboiler.toml ` by asking you to set database datasourcename (DSN).
+It also initializes various settings file including database credentials in `.env` by asking you to set database datasourcename (DSN).
 This will make the `docker-compose` step easy as it can read `.env` file created in this step.

     go run cmd/init/main.go